kaptainkirk10/lite-60/README.md

 the 4 events are:

--"majority of time remaining" (green LED value)
+"majority of time remaining" (green LED value)

--half or less than half of time remaining" (yellow LED value) -"closing thoughts and topics for next session" (solid red LED value) -"session is over" (flashing red LED value)
+half or less than half of time remaining" (yellow LED value)

+"closing thoughts and topics for next session" (solid red LED value)

+"session is over" (flashing red LED value)